 Psychotherapy can often seem a little mysterious.
 I am trained in a variety of evidence-based methods that I tailor to the person’s resources and problems.
 My intentions are that I meet the person where they are at, as a transparent and real fellow human being.
 By attuning to myself, I try to attune to the person in front of me, and I try again, when I fail.
 By connecting with my own body and emotions, I invite the person to gradually connect with their sensations, emotions and thoughts with increasing courage, compassion and clarity.
 By trusting that we all have wise minds, I invite the person to find access to their inner wisdom and compassion.
 With good will and patience, I hold the space within which the person can explore their inner world of protective and vulnerable parts from their wise and compassionate self.
 With confidence, I encourage and coach the person to make the changes they want to make.
 On every step of the therapeutic journey, I rely on compassion towards everything that shows up, within me, within the person I support, within the relationship.
 Wise compassion acts like a medicine that over time has the potential to heal hurts, to make the unbearable more bearable and to provide insights.
 By integrating and embracing what was exiled, wise compassion can bring us more peace and strength.

 Internal Family Systems Therapy best summarizes my current way of doing psychotherapy.
-I am not offering psychotherapy until further notice as I moved to the Netherlands in 2019 and do not yet meet the Dutch language requirements to practice within the Dutch health service.
+I am currently not offering psychotherapy until further notice.

 In my workshops for clinicians I teach how to deal with challenging moments of shame, exhaustion, irritation and powerlessness in therapy and how to find safe access to compassion by navigating the obstacles within an injured or traumatized attachment system, such as in Borderline Personality Disorder.